mddilshadamirAI/180-day-ai-sprint/README.md

 I have made basic webapps live on streamlit..
 The best script is the clinic.py in these files..
 ## Please give some suggestion to imrove my codes.
+## Please give your feedback on my coes as well